 Crimea – Aberystwyth band feat; Davey McManus (ex Crocketts), Owen Hopkins (drms) (ex Crocketts, also of Halflight), Joe Uddwin (bass), Andy Stafford (keys).
 Signed to Nuxx publishing.
 Rel 25.11.02 Lottery Winners On Acid CD Single on Shiney Beast.
 2.6.03 White Russian Galaxy CD Single on Double Dragon & 17.11.03 Baby Boom CD Single on Boobytrap.
 Added Pontypridd native Andy Norton (gtr) (website)

-Crisis, Martin - author of Punk Rock Fiction.
+Martin Crisis – author of Punk Rock Fiction.
 Debut novel, “Compression” (great reviews in Terrorizer, Rock Sound, Fracture, Scanner etc) out.
 Mail for details.

-Crumblowers – 5 piece outfit from Cardiff (early 90s), feat; Lloyd, Owen Powell (gtr) (later of Catatonia) released 12″ EP Llithro Mewn i Ffantasi & the EP Colossus.
+Crumblowers – 5 piece outfit from Cardiff (early 90s), feat; Lloyd and Owen Powell (gtr) (later of Catatonia, U Thant, Colour 45) released 12″ EP Llithro Mewn i Ffantasi (1989) and the 12″ EP Colossus (1990 – both on Headstun).
+Reformed in Sep17

 Crush – Cardiff/Newport Indie pop, early ’90s feat: Chris Dickson (voc,gtr) (ex The Skangers, Cola Shark, now an actor – www.christopherdickson.com), Darren Lewis (bass) (ex The Skangers, Cola Shark), Alan Pope (drms), Paul Milton (gtr) (ex Cola Shark)